A guide to French watercress (cresson). How to eat it without it being too bitter, its health benefits, how it's harvested and easy recipes.

 According to Aprifel for the French Ministry of Agriculture, watercress is high in vitamin C (70% daily value) and K. It also contains Calcium, Potassium, Magnesium, Vitamin B6 and a trace of iron.
 It's also a good antioxidant.

-How to Choose and Store
+How to Choose, Store and Prepare

 Fun fact: Edith Cresson was French Minister of Agriculture (1981-83) and grew to French Première Ministre (1991-92).

-Watercress Recipes and Food Pairings
+Watercress Recipes

 The most famous French recipe is the classic, soupe au cresson or watercress soup.
 This freezes well too.